Latitudeda/PhotoCAD_Docs/docs/en/CreatePcell/splitter.rst

         from gpdk.components.taper.taper_linear import TaperLinear
         from gpdk.technology import get_technology

 #.
-Define a new pcell, and a custom Splitter class:
+Define a new PCell, and a custom Splitter class:

    Define the new parameterized cell via ``fp.PCell`` in fnpcell, which is a new component in gpdk.
 Then, the new ``Splitter`` class needs to be decorated by ``@dataclass(eq=False)``::